-“...The real problem is to teach same subjects with same teaching methods to a child who has a variety of abilities...
-When we do not choose the right way for children, teach them in a way that does not fit to them, and ask them to implement it, is just a waste of time.”
+As Montaigne wrote in 1580, “...The real problem arises when we try to teach the same subjects with the same teaching methods to a child who has a variety of abilities...
+When we do not choose the right method for a particular child, teach him in a way that does not fit him, and ask him to learn, it is just a waste of time.”

-I would like to thank with all of my heart especially the families that accompanied me and my kindergarten for 34 years, my partner and co-workers that support this project, and my husband and children that support me in my own pedagogic journey.
+I would like to thank, with all my heart, the families that have been a part of my kindergarten for 34 years, who have accompanied me on this journey; my partner and co-workers, who have supported this project; and my husband and children, who have supported me on my own learning journey.

-I would not have been able to succeed this Project without you.
+I would not have been able to complete this project without you.